-• Consolidated Revenue Variable Rate Demand Bonds, Series 2004
+Consolidated Revenue Variable Rate Demand Bonds, Series 2004

-- To finance the acquisition, purchase, construction, improvement, renovation, enlargement, and equipping of any property, buildings, structures, facilities, roads, or related infrastructure for the University of Houston System, including the individual campuses of the System. - Proceeds were used to repair damage from Tropical Storm Allison (UH). - \$25,000,000: all bonds authorized have been issued. - Issued 06-16-2004. - Source of revenue for debt service Tuition and various other fees, and revenues and balances that may be legally available for payment of debt obligations.
-(Funding for fiscal year 2011 from Legislative appropriation.) - The bonds bear interest at a variable rate, which is determined on a weekly basis on each Wednesday, and the rate is effective for a seven-day period commencing on the immediately following Thursday.
-The variable rate in effect on August 31, 2011 was .26%. - Bondholders have the option to tender their bonds for purchase at a price equal to the principal amount thereof, plus accrued interest, at the times and subject to the conditions described in the bond resolution.
+To finance the acquisition, purchase, construction, improvement, renovation, enlargement, and equipping of any property, buildings, structures, facilities, roads, or related infrastructure for the University of Houston System, including the individual campuses of the System.
+Proceeds were used to repair damage from Tropical Storm Allison (UH).

+\$25,000,000: all bonds authorized have been issued.

+- Issued 06-16-2004. - Source of revenue for debt service Tuition and various other fees, and revenues and balances that may be legally available for payment of debt obligations.
+(Funding for fiscal year 2011 from Legislative appropriation-Tuition Revenue Bonds.) - The bonds bear interest at a variable rate, which is determined on a weekly basis on each Wednesday, and the rate is effective for a seven-day period commencing on the immediately following Thursday.
+The variable rate in effect on August 31, 2011 was .19%. - Bondholders have the option to tender their bonds for purchase at a price equal to the principal amount thereof, plus accrued interest, at the times and subject to the conditions described in the bond resolution.
 Tendered bonds may be remarketed and remain outstanding.
 Bonds tendered for purchase will be paid first from the proceeds of remarketing, if any, and then from legally available money advanced by the Board of Regents.
 In order to provide for the payment of the purchase price of tendered bonds, the Board has agreed to provide self-liquidity.
 The Board has not entered into an agreement with an outside entity to provide liquidity in the event that the remarketing agent is unable to remarket the bonds on an optional tender date.
-Liquidity support for the bonds will be provided by the System's funds and is expected to be provided first from funds invested in the System's non-endowed investment pool and money market accounts.

-- Outstanding bonds maturing subsequent to 02-15-2011, totaling \$855,000, were extinguished early by using existing assets.
+Liquidity support for the bonds will be provided by the System's funds and is expected to be provided first from funds invested in the System's non-endowed investment pool and money market accounts. - Outstanding bonds maturing subsequent to 02-15-2011, totaling \$860,000 were extinguished early by using existing assets.

-Consolidated Revenue Bonds, Series 2005
+• Consolidated Revenue Bonds, Series 2005

-- To construct a parking garage facility at the University of Houston. - Proceeds were used to finance the construction of the Welcome Center Garage (UH) - \$25,800,000; all bonds authorized have been issued. - Issued 04-01-2005. - Source of revenue for debt service Tuition and various other fees, and revenues and balances that may be legally available for payment of debt obligations.
+- To finance the acquisition, purchase, construction, improvement, renovation, enlargement, and equipping of any property, buildings, structures, facilities, roads, or related infrastructure for the University of Houston System, including the individual campuses of the System. - Proceeds were used to finance the construction of the Welcome Center Garage (UH). - \$25,800,000; all bonds authorized have been issued. - Issued 04-01-2005. - Source of revenue for debt service Tuition and various other fees, and revenues and balances that may be legally available for payment of debt obligations.